saeed-asle/Snort-AI/README.md

 ---

-## 📌 Notes
+##  Notes

 * The current setup uses manual commenting to toggle between training, evaluation, and play.
 You can replace this with a menu for cleaner workflow.
 * Model files (`.pth`) will be generated automatically during training.

 ---

-## 📜 License

-MIT License (or specify your own)

 ---

-## 👌 Acknowledgments
+## Acknowledgments

-Inspired by AlphaZero-style reinforcement learning for board games.
+AlphaZero-style reinforcement learning for board games.